-A business loan is just a loan that you take out to support your business growth.
-You pay them back in instalments, with interest.
+A business loan is a loan you take out to support your business growth or to cover periods of uneven income.
+There are lots of different places you can get a business loan from and once approved you will then pay it back in instalments, with interest.

 When you take out a business loan, you’ll have to apply for it and tell the lender what it’s for.